Today, the blog is proud to announce the publication the first Chapter of its new eBook:

 These represent major challenges.
 But the industry faced similar challenges in the 1970′s, and overcame them to launch the Golden Age.

 We hope the new eBook will prove valuable for everyone currently working in the global chemical industry.
 Please click here to download a free copy of Chapter 1.
-John and I look forward to your comments.
+Paul and I look forward to your comments.